arcolight/ecl/README.md

 ### bit_field
 Class for serialization and deserialization of bitfield-like structures.
-Main problem in bitfields is compiler-specific implementation and ending problems. bitfield class architecture independent.
+Main problem in bitfields is compiler-specific implementation and endianess problems. bitfield class architecture independent.
 Of course, at cost of complexity.

 ### scope_guard